EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 # Getting started

-The TRE Open OnDemand service is a web service that runs within a safe haven.
-The service provides a suite of apps that allows you to run compute and data-related tasks and packages on compute resources available to your safe haven.
+The Open OnDemand service is a web service that runs within a safe haven.
+The service provides apps that allow you to run compute and data-related tasks and packages on compute resources available to your safe haven.
 Here, we introduce by means of a walkthrough, Open OnDemand and its apps.

 First, some Open OnDemand terminology.
 A compute resource upon which tasks can be run is called a **back-end**, or, in some parts of Open OnDemand, a **cluster**.
 Each run of a task on a back-end is called a **job**.
 An Open OnDemand component that allows you to run jobs, or other useful functions, is called an **app**.

 This walkthrough is centred around three apps:

 * [Run Batch Container](apps/batch-container-app.md) runs a software container on a back-end.
 This app is designed to run batch containers, those that perform some computational or data-related task without human interaction when they are running.
 * [Run JupyterLab Container](apps/jupyter-app.md) runs an interactive JupyterLab service, within a container, on a back-end.
-Please be reassured that no Python knowledge is assumed or required!
+Please be reassured that for this 'getting started' guide no Python knowledge is assumed or required!
 * [Active Jobs](apps/active-jobs.md) allows you to see which of your jobs have been submitted, are running, or have completed.

 ---